 Madarosso takes the place of Nina Pasta Bar, one of the most missed Italian restaurants in La Latina since the death of its owner, Adriana Restano, much loved in the neighborhood.
 Pietro Leonetti decided to take over and open a sequel to his restaurant in Barcelona, La Cucice Mandarosso.

 It is a traditional proposal of very common dishes of Italian cuisine: with a southern accent and very well executed.
-In general, the restaurant avoids the more is more trend to focus on getting the basics right.
+In general, the restaurant flees from the trend of more is more to focus on getting the basics right.